 G. Our Focus

 1. Every culture has gifts, and every culture has

 2. We aren't called to other cultures

 3. We aren't called to our own civilization

 4. We are called to introduce

 III.
-Systematic Analysis (Anthropological Approach to Culture)
+Systematic A Analysis (Anthropological Approach to Culture)

-A. Wha at is a culture?
+A. What is a culture?

-B. Mul tiple Images:
+B. Mult tiple Images:

 A culture is a motor of a car. like the anatomy of a body or the

-C. Wha at are some areas of difference in culture?
+C. Wha t are some areas of difference in culture?

 D. Basic parts of a culture system

 1 economic patterns

 2 relational patterns

 3 patterns

 E. Aspect #1: Worldview patterns

-1. Example of majority-culture American values
+1. Example of majority-culture A merican values

+2. Example of Native American values